 You add the amount from the callback to user’s EUR balance

-Sometime users make mistakes and send the money using specific cryptocurrency to the address from different blockchain.
-These funds will be lost in most of cases.
-The funds could be particularly restored according to "Crosschain recovery policy":
+Sometimes users make mistakes and send the funds using a specific cryptocurrency to the address from a different blockchain.
+These funds will be lost in most cases.
+The funds could be particularly restored according to the "Crosschain recovery policy":

-In order to get the information about current exchange rates for different currencies you can use "/v2/currencies/pairs" API method.
+In order to get the information about current exchange rates for different currencies you can use the "/v2/currencies/pairs" API method.

-As we keep a small amount of incoming funds as our fees, we provide you with the information about fees in the callback.
+As we keep a small amount of incoming funds as our fees, we provide you with the information about the fees in the callback.

 Common withdrawal workflow

 The most common scenario for sending crypto is "withdrawal with exchange".
 Coinspaid provides web-services with on-the-fly exchange solution.
 This means that the funds that are stored on a merchant's fiat balance can be automatically converted into cryptocurrencies before being sent to the user's crypto wallet.

 In case of regular withdrawals without exchange the workflow will be the same except of conversion operation.